Mutating Spectral Resynthesizer

 Power requirements (max): 140mA +12V, 30mA -12V.
 Reverse polarity protected.

-Panharmonium will be available late spring from Rossum Electro-Music dealers worldwide.
+Panharmonium will be available in July from Rossum Electro-Music dealers worldwide.

 Rossum Electro-Music’s Software Architect Bob Bliss presents a Panharmonium intro demo at Synthplex 2019.

 View or download Panharmonium documentation.

 - The latest version of Panharmonium firmware is 1.10l_190618

 To check the version that’s in your Panharmonium, simultaneously press and hold the Tap/Opt + Freeze + Output Mode/Option buttons and then press the Preset 1 button.
 The Spectra and Presets LEDs will display the firmware version.
 The Spectra LED number is the number before the decimal point and the Presets LED number is the first number after the decimal point.

 - The latest version of factory Spectra and Presets is 1.00lc_190618

 NOTE: This is the version included with the initial shipments of Panharmonium.

 If you’ve saved over the factory Spectra and Presets and would like to restore them, download the file below and follow the procedure in the Utilities chapter of the manual.

 - The latest version of Panharmonium Boot Software is boot2_190618